We bring you our top 30 British-made menswear brands.

 Mars Knitwear is a Leicester based knitwear manufacturer that has been producing the finest quality knitwear since 1994.
 All of their products are designed, manufactured, and carefully inspected in-house by their team of experts.

-At the front lines of Mars are industry veterans Keith and Said who have a combined experience in the industry of over 70 years.
-Their passion for creating high quality products and immaculate attention to detail embody the Mars Knitwear vision.
+At the front lines of Mars are industry veterans Keith and Said who have combined experience in the industry of over 70 years.
+Their passion for creating high-quality products and immaculate attention to detail embodies the Mars Knitwear vision.